 There is abundant information online about every conceivable topic, grant writing and philanthropy included.
 One way to stay abreast of nonprofit-related news without overwhelming your inbox is to use a content aggregator that collects relevant articles and blog posts from around the Web.
-Some of the services will email you a consolidated list of relevant articles weekly, or sometimes daily, while others provide tailored content through an account you setup on their website.
+Some of the services will email you a consolidated list of relevant articles weekly, or sometimes daily, while others provide tailored content through their website.

 Four Resources for Finding & Storing Online Content

 Feedly: Feedly collects your favorite blogs, YouTube channels, and website content into a single view.
 You can also use Feedly to discover new sites that publish information relevant to your interests.
 Feedly has a free basic service and two premium options.

 - Medium: Medium is hard to describe.
 Essentially it is a blogging platform (see this article from The Atlantic to learn more about what it is).
 Through Medium you can find articles on grant writing and philanthropy and topics such as poverty and social justice.

 - ContentGems: ContentGems scans content from respected online sources and presents you with a list of relevant and current articles based your interests.
 You can link any website with an RSS feed to your ContentGems account as well as use the service to monitor any Twitter account.
 The company offers a free basic account and two premium accounts.